-Pipe relining, also known as Cured In-Place Pipelining (CIPP), is a method by which you can replace your pipelines without the excess costs associated with having to dig up and replace existing pipelines.
+Pipe relining, also known as Cured-In-Place Pipelining (CIPP), is a method by which you can replace your pipelines without the excess costs associated with having to dig up and replace existing pipelines.

 Your piping infrastructure is probably one of the most dreaded parts of your home.
-Even worse is the supposed nightmare of having to replace pipes which give in due to use over time.
+Even worse is the supposed nightmare of having to replace pipes that give in due to use over time.
 However, there is an easier way out, even if the internal damage to your pipes seems substantial.

 What is Pipe Relining?